 Tips for Investing

-- A trusted financial advisor can help manage your investment portfolio and create a financial plan that fits your life and needs.
-Not sure how to find one?
-SmartAsset’s free matching tool will pair you with up to three financial advisors in your area.
-If you’re ready to begin, get started now.
+- A financial advisor can help manage your investment portfolio and create a financial plan.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Use SmartAsset’s asset allocation calculator to determine the right mix of investments for your personal risk tolerance.